Every horse owner eventually asks the same question: does my horse actually need a vitamin supplement, or is their forage already doing the job?

 The B vitamins may be useful where hay or haylage is being soaked, or if a horse is stressed through travelling or performance work.
 There is also some evidence that additional B vitamins will support the health of skin and hooves.

-Horse vitamins can be divided into two groups.
-Those you need to worry about and those you don’t!
-Forageplus only stocks the horse vitamins your horse might be deficient in if on a high-fibre, forage-based diet.
+Horse vitamins can be divided into two groups: those you need to worry about, and those you don’t.
+Forageplus only stocks the vitamins your horse might genuinely be deficient in on a high-fibre, forage-based diet.